kfstorm/carnivore/README.md

 ## Components

-### Telegram Bot
+### Applications

+- **applications/interactive-cli**: An interactive CLI tool that reads URLs pasted in the terminal, archives webpages using **Carnivore Core**, and invokes a post-processing command for further processing.

-- **telegram-bot/app/main.py**: The main script for the Telegram bot.
-It listens for URLs in messages in a specific channel, archives webpages using **Carnivore Core**, and invokes a post-processing command for further processing.
+- **applications/telegram-bot**: A Telegram bot that listens for URLs in messages in a specific channel, archives webpages using **Carnivore Core**, and invokes a post-processing command for further processing.

 ### Carnivore Core